chrisant996/clink/docs/clink.md

 "Completion" is for the word at the cursor; when you press <kbd>Tab</kbd> Clink tries to complete the word from a list of possible completions.
 Press <kbd>Alt</kbd>-<kbd>=</kbd> to see the list of possible completions.

-"Suggestions" are for the whole command line; Clink offers an [automatic suggestion](#gettingstarted_autosuggest) for the whole input line, which you can accept by pressing <kbd>Right</kbd> or <kbd>End</kbd>.
+"Suggestions" are for the whole command line; Clink offers an [automatic suggestion](#gettingstarted_autosuggest) for the whole input line, which you can insert by pressing <kbd>Right</kbd> or <kbd>End</kbd>.
 There is never more than one automatic suggestion at a time.

 Some examples of what completions can offer:
 - File names,